-Every year, the Group invests in processes and infrastructure to extend its customers' data backups, supporting them in achieving exposure.
+Every year, the Group invests in processes and infrastructure to extend its customers' data backups, supporting them in achieving increasing levels of data resilience.
+WIIT currently performs continuous backups of customer data, offering access to a "second copy" and, starting last year, a "third copy" located in a foreign country.

-The WIIT Framework for promoting cybersecurity culture dentify risk Reduce Change allow mobile use of the content, including through mobile apps, to increase the course utilisation rate by employees.
+The WIIT Framework for promoting cybersecurity culture dentify risk Reduce Change exposure.

+allow mobile use of the content, including through mobile apps, to increase the course utilisation rate by employees.
 According to actual training delivery data, measures are planned to respond to any critical issues and areas for further investigation.
 In 2022 the Security Awareness programme involved 120 people, with a duration of 3 months and 27 modules delivered, plus practical simulations of phishing attacks of increasing complexity and difficulty to measure the degree of awareness of colleagues in the face of real threats.